uynNee/Enhancing-Personal-Style/README.md

 - **Like Items**: Like items to refine future recommendations.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Enhancing Personal Style Non-Commercial License - see the LICENSE file for details.